GameClay/FlightlessManicotti/README.markdown

 #### Memory usage
 * You will align your memory.
-* You will use restrict.
+* You will use restrict (this is defined to KL_RESTRICT for portability).
 * [You will use const](http://gamesfromwithin.com/the-const-nazi).

 #### Naming